chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cli/install.md

 ## Python

-You can install Chroma in your environment using `pip`:
+You can install Chroma using `pip`:

 ```terminal
 pip install chromadb
 ```

-Or install the Chroma CLI globally with `pipx`
+If you're machine does not allow for global `pip` installs, you can get the Chroma CLI with `pipx`.

 ```terminal
 pipx install chromadb